-“10% of conflict is due to difference in opinion, but 90% is due to wrong tone of voice".
-Let’s also add body language, facial expressions, and eye contact which cannot be depicted via text, which can cause dialogue to be misconstrued in a negative way.
-Texting can make the most genuine of statements come across as insincere.
-I recently read that "only 7% of what we would normally convey in person, is actually conveyed during a text".
-That said, I would not run a marathon with only 7 percent of my available effort, so I certainly do not want to communicate in such a way.
+Not only does texting lack tone, but it also lacks body language and eye contact too.
+Texting can make the most genuine of statements perceived as insincere.
+I recently read only 7% of what we would convey in person, is conveyed during a text.
+That said, I wouldn't run a marathon with only 7% of my available effort, so I certainly don't want to communicate at 7% effort either.

+Texting makes sharing negative feelings easier since you don’t have to “face” the person.
 Let's say you wish to apologize to someone, so you do it in a text message.
-What is missed here?
-For starters, an apology implies that I know I’ve hurt you.
-If in person or by phone, I can either make eye contact and/or you can hear the sincere tone in my voice.
-This step is completely missed in a text dialogue and can come across as a cowardly, insincere approach.
-The appeal of texting is less uncomfortable for the sender and allows for avoidance.
-It’s a cop-out and does not teach us how to handle direct conflict and ownership for our actions.
+What's missing here?
+For starters, an apology implies, "I know I’ve hurt you."
+If in-person, there is eye contact, and you can hear the sincere tone in the voice.
+This step is completely missed in a text dialogue and can come across cowardly and insincere.
+The appeal of texting is less daunting for the sender and screams avoidance.
+It’s a cop-out and doesn't teach us how to handle direct conflict and take ownership of our actions.

-My parents were always on my case because I was "out of breath" and on my cordless or cell phone every time they'd call me when I was a busy, multi-tasking, working mother of four and always on the go.
-They felt that I was being rude because I wasn't "sitting still' to talk on the phone.
-That was a no-win situation that caused more family distress than it needed to, but in my mind, it was better than not answering the phone at all (it was called "look at the caller-ID back then) and ignoring them until I had the time to call back.
-It was hard finding a balance with that older generation who were set in their non-technological ways.
-Now, the shoe is on the other foot and we are feeling ignored and unimportant with texting; the same way they felt.
+My parents were always upset because I was "out of breath" on my cordless or cell phone whenever they'd call.
+I was a busy, multi-tasking, working mother of four and always on the go.
+They felt I was rude because I wasn't "sitting still' to talk to them and wasn't giving my undivided attention--and I wasn't.
+That was a no-win situation that caused more family distress than it needed to.
+But in my mind, it was better than not answering the phone at all (it was called "look at the caller-ID back then) and ignoring them until I had time to call back.
+It was hard finding a balance with that generation set in their non-technological ways.
+Now, the shoe is on the other foot, and I'm feeling ignored and unimportant with texting, the same way they felt.

-How can we find a suitable balance that keeps everyone's mind at ease and eliminates worry, fear, and confusion?
-We acknowledge that we are busier now than ever before.
-Our children are involved in more the activities than when we were kids, our jobs are more demanding, and we travel and are on the go more than ever.
+I love technology, and it’s continuing evolution, but not when it affects relationships or causes emotional distress.
+How can we find a proper balance that keeps everyone's mind at ease and eliminates worry, fear, and confusion?
+We acknowledge we are busier now than ever before.
+Our children are involved in more activities than when we were kids, our jobs are more demanding, and we travel and are on the go more than ever.
 That’s the reality.

 Texting Vs. Talking